MicrosoftDocs/ATADocs/ATPDocs/architecture.md

 > If no sensor is installed on your Defender for Identity workspace within 60 days, the workspace may be deleted and you'll need to recreate it.

-## Sensors
+## Defender for Identity sensor

-Both the Defender for Identity sensor and the unified sensor provide the following core functionality:
+The Defender for Identity sensor has the following core functionality:

 - Capture and inspect domain controller network traffic (local traffic of the domain controller)
 - Receive Windows Events directly from the domain controllers